syntasso/kratix-docs/docs/main/03-quick-start.md

 ```

 One of the most powerful features of Kratix is its ability to handle requests for
-resources, and deploy them to a remote specific cluster.
+Resources, and deploy them to a specific remote location, Kubernetes or otherwise.
 However, Kratix also works well
-in a single cluster environment.
+in a single Kubernetes cluster environment.
 This quick-start guide will walk you through the steps to
 install Kratix on a single cluster.

 ## Prerequisite: Kubernetes Cluster